Relationships: The Power of GoodwillBy Dr. Margaret Paul

 March 12, 2007

-The practice of goodwill has far reaching benefit for yourself, your relationship with your partner, your relationship with others, and your relationship with your Higher Power.
+The practice of goodwill has far reaching benefits for yourself, for your relationships, and with your higher power.

 - Attempt to control each other with criticism, judgments, blame, anger, resistance, withdrawal, or compliance.

 - Be right, win, and not be controlled by their partner rather than be open and loving.

 - Make their partner responsible for their feelings rather than take responsibility for their own pain and joy.

 - Numb out and avoid responsibility for themselves with various addictions that have negative effects on the relationship, such as using alcohol, drugs, food, TV, gambling, work, and so on.

 Keep their eyes on their partner and what he or she is doing wrong or should do differently, rather than on themselves and whether or not they are coming from goodwill.